 A fund prospectus contains detailed information about the fund the investor hopes to buy and includes detailed information about expenses and risks.

 A real return is the rate of return on an investment after inflation has been taken into account.
 For example if an investment returns 5% over a year but inflation is 2%, then the real return is 3%.
-The T. Bailey Dynamic fund aims to return UK inflation plus 3% over rolling 5 year periods, thereby growing assets in real terms.
+The WS T. Bailey Multi-Asset Dynamic fund aims to return UK inflation plus 3% over rolling 5 year periods, thereby growing assets in real terms.

 Redemption describes the sale of units or shares from the investor back to the fund in exchange for cash.
 In funds such as the T. Bailey Funds, an investor can redeem part or all of the investment at the next valuation point of the funds and receive cash four working days later.